Thrikkarthika 2025 (Karthika Deepam): Sacred Kerala Festival of LightDates, Rituals, Significance

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The glow of earthen lamps symbolizes purity, knowledge, and a shared commitment to spiritual clarity; light signifies inner awakening and compassion across dharmic traditions.
+The gentle glow of earthen lamps symbolizes purity, knowledge, and spiritual clarity.
+The article also connects light with inner awakening, wisdom, compassion, and the removal of ignorance across dharmic traditions.

-What planning tips are suggested for 2025 Thrikkarthika?
+What planning tips are suggested for Thrikkarthika 2025?